 Whether you’re Joe Torre or Joe Cubicle, your at-will (more aptly, fire-at-will) contract may come to an end unexpectedly.
 If you’re smart, you may have seen the writing on the wall and given yourself time to prepare.
 Life isn’t always that obvious, so you should be thinking ahead and protecting yourself.
 Here are some tips that you can start putting into effect now, particularly if you are not the sole controller of your employment destiny.

 Keep three to six months in accessible funds.
 The term “emergency fund” is outdated.
-Keeping a large portion of your emergency money in cash-like vehicles like high-yield money market funds was a decent plan when you were able to get interest rates above and beyond 5%.
-Nowadays, savings accounts are not the best options, but you still need to consider the possibility of not finding a job — at least, not at your desired salary — for a long time.
+Keeping a large portion of your emergency money in cash-like vehicles like high-yield money market accounts was a decent plan when you were able to get interest rates above and beyond 5%.
+Nowadays, savings accounts are not the best options for investing, but you still need to consider the possibility of not finding a job — at least, not at your desired salary — for a long time.

 The money you use in an emergency — when you have no income coming in — can be a mix of the following: